 The University of Massachusetts Amherst is committed to maintaining a positive campus climate for all community members and adherence by all to the University’s policies prohibiting harassment and nondiscrimination is an essential part of maintaining a positive campus climate.

 This page details how one can report concerns relating to protected civil rights including harassment, discrimination, sexual misconduct, sexual harassment under Title IX, sexual or gender harassment including sexual assault, sexual violence, relationship violence, stalking, and domestic violence; or retaliation, pursuant to the University’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence; and Title IX obligations.

-Once a concern is submitted, the EO staff will review the report and will assign an EO staff member to contact the reporting party.
-If the report relates to or identifies actual or possible prohibited conduct under the University's Title IX Policy and Procedures, EO will forward that report to the university’s Title IX Coordinator for the appropriate follow up consistent with the Title IX Policy and Procedures.
+Once a concern is submitted, the EOA staff will review the report and will assign an EOA staff member to contact the reporting party.
+If the report relates to or identifies actual or possible prohibited conduct under the University's Title IX Policy and Procedures, EOA will forward that report to the university’s Title IX Coordinator for the appropriate follow up consistent with the Title IX Policy and Procedures.
+Additional information on what happens when an incident is reported can be found in this flowchart (pdf, html, or Word doc).
 Should a party seek to contact the Title IX Coordinator directly, please direct such inquiry to: